HydraMeshnet/developer-portal/glossary.md

 - different DIDs of the same entity by default seem unrelated to third parties.
 - you can replace the authenticating keys (see below) while retaining the DID itself.
 - you can split different rights (impersonation, update) on different keys.
-- you can grant multiple keys the same rights.
+- you can grant the same rights to multiple keys.

 ## Proof of DID Control (Authentication and Authorization)

 To prove control over a DID, an entity has to prove control over a certain keypair (private and public key) by signing a one-time object (e.g. a Witness Request or a Witness Statement).

 To verify the signature, the relevant public key needs to be recovered from the signature.
-Validation then happens by verifying the signature (authentication) and then resolving the DID in question to its DID document and making sure the key used is authorized to act on behalf on the DID in this process (has the correct rights, authorization).
+Validation then happens by verifying the signature (authentication) and then resolving the DID in question to its DID document and making sure the key used is authorized to act on behalf of the DID in this process (has the correct rights, authorization).
 If the DID Document mentions a KeyId instead of a public key, the public key used to validate the signature is hashed and compared with the KeyId.
-For example, impersonation and changing the access control rules are clearly separated as different rights.
+For example, impersonation and changing the access control rules are separated as different rights.
 Defining all possible rights is out of scope for this document.

 Authorization rules for modifying access control rules receive special care.
 As an example, it is clear that an operation modifying the access control rules of a DID must be signed by a key that has appropriate rights for modification.
 However, we have a special rule to allow only modifying *other keys* and to explicitly forbid any modification for the *signer key* itself.
-Thus, the system protects users from accidentally revoking their own access rights or gaining additional rights without the mediation of another key.
+Thus, the system protects users from accidentally revoking their access rights or gaining additional rights without the mediation of another key.

 ## Multicipher